siinghd/player-custom-seekbar/backend/README.md

 ## Installation

-Before installing, ensure Node.js and npm are available on your system.
+Before installing, ensure Bun.js is available on your system.

 1. **Clone the Repository**:
    ```